openflighthpc/docs.openflighthpc.org/partials/flight-solo/creating-clusters/launching-login-node-openstack.md

 - Your own keypair
 - A network
 - A router
+    - With an interface both on the External Gateway network and an Internal Interface on the previously created network
-- A security group that allows traffic is given below
+- A security group that allows traffic is given below (if creating the security group through the web interface then the "Any" protocol will need to be 3 separate rules for "All ICMP", "All TCP" and "All UDP")

 | Protocol   |      Direction      |  CIDR | Port Range |
 |:----------:|:-------------:|:------:|:------:|